ku-eecs330/lab-schedule/Lab-4/Lab-4B_fall23.md

 ### B. OffByOne

 Create a function OffByOne() which accepts two parameters and check whether those two characters differ by one or not.
+Attention: you need to use the deque to implement this function.

 For e.g.